 Cocamide Diethanolamine and Retinol / Retinyl Esters are two more chemicals that appear in multiple categories.

-Which Company and Brand is Being Reported the Most?
+Data on Company and Brands Being Reported

 The analysis below indicates that L’Oreal USA and Coty are the top two companies with the highest number of products being reported.
 The next three are: Procter & Gamble, Bare Escentuals Beauty, Inc., and NYX Los Angeles, Inc.